 During the Cold War

-In many ways (especially in the West), they still are a main way to refer to these technologies, especially in naval discussion, although they are slowly dying out.
+In many ways (especially in the West), they still are a main way to refer to these technologies, especially in naval and aerospace discussion.
 It helps that they are easy to remember.

 Somewhat naturally, the idea has carried into fiction, such as the Inner Sphere-given names of Clan Omnimechs in Battletech